 2 What features such a system should have to allow for broadcasting applications and to assure harmonization between different applications, including digital multimedia video information system for collective, indoor and outdoor viewing?

+3 What are the various technical characteristics that, in combination, contribute to the sense of presence experienced by viewers and what are the methods for its assessment?

-3 What kind of parameters should be determined for these systems in programme origination and exchange?
+4 What kind of parameters should be determined for these systems in programme origination and exchange?

-4 What characteristics should be recommended in every part of the TV broadcasting chain using extremely high-resolution imagery, namely acquisition, recording, contribution, distribution, emission and display?
+5 What characteristics should be recommended in every part of the TV broadcasting chain using extremely high-resolution imagery, namely acquisition, recording, contribution, distribution, emission and display?